-I'm married to the long-suffering Mr W and we live with our two daughters, Warners Tall and Small, and Maddie the horse, and Rowan the dog, on the side of the Pennines in Lancashire
+I'm married to the long-suffering Mr W and we live (Life: part Two) with our two daughters, Warners Tall and Small, and Maddie the horse, and Rowan the dog, on the side of the Pennines in Lancashire

 I was born, the eldest daughter of a Baptist Minister Dad and a French Teacher Mum

-We moved "up north" and I went to our local primary and then comprehensive schools.
+We moved "up north" and I went to our local primary and secondary schools.
 I was a very shy child (still am!) and developed a love of music and animals

-I applied for (and not-surprisingly didn't get) a sponsorship manager role at the Halle Orchestra, but instead they created me a trainee fundraisers role (I've never looked back)
+I applied for (and un-surprisingly didn't get) a sponsorship manager role at the Halle Orchestra, but instead they created me a trainee fundraiser role (I've never looked back)